|

 Spencer "Smokey" Stratton

-Dave Gifford has been in touch and supplied the following text: New Zealander Smokey Stratton was a pioneer in the truest sense of the
+New Zealander Smokey Stratton was a pioneer in the truest sense of

-travelled to the USA to try his luck on the American tracks and returned
+following year he travelled to the USA to try his luck on the

-to Australia later the same year.
-At this stage of his career he had a
+At this stage of his career Smokey had a pair of Indians, one a

-pair of Indians, one a 350cc and the other a 990cc.
-He survived an
+350cc and the other a 990cc.
+He survived an horrific crash at the

-horrific crash at the Hamilton Speedway in Newcastle NSW, promoted
+Hamilton Speedway in Newcastle NSW, promoted incidentally by our

-ride as a member of the official Indian Works team, with several
+back to the United States to ride as a member of the official

-meetings on the incredible board tracks at Altoona, Rockingham and
+tracks at Altoona, Rockingham and Fresno.

-Fresno.
 After that he returned to Australia but when Johnny Hoskins

 travelled to the UK in 1928 Smokey was a fellow passenger as the flood